SCIM overview

 Background: TeamRetro User Model

 TeamRetro supports two layers of user roles.
-At the whole-of-account level, a user can be an Account Owner, Account Administrator or Account User.
-Additionally, within each team, the user can be either a Team Administrator or a Team Member.
+At the whole-of-account level, a user can be an Account Owner, Account Admin or Account User.
+Additionally, within each team, the user can be either a Team Admin or a Team Member.
 Further information on the specific capabilities of each role can be found in our Roles and Permissions Overview .

 An example of how this may appear for a small enterprise is below.